 On December 16, 2011, the U.S. EPA signed a final rule to reduce emissions of toxic air pollutants from power plants and signed revisions to the NSPS for electric generating units.
 The final rule, known as MATS, requires coal-fired electric generation plants to achieve high removal rates of mercury, acid gases and other metals.
 To achieve these standards, coal units with no pollution control equipment installed (uncontrolled coal units) will have to make capital investments and incur higher operating expenses.
-It is expected that owners of smaller, older, uncontrolled coal units will retire the units rather than make these investments.
+It is expected that owners of smaller, older, uncontrolled coal units will retire the units rather than make these investments, and a number of retirements have already occurred.
 Coal units with existing controls that do not meet the MATS rule may need to upgrade existing controls or add new controls to comply.
 Owners of oil units not currently meeting the proposed emission standards may choose to convert the units to light oils or natural gas, install control technologies, or retire the units.
-The MATS rule requires generating stations to meet the new standards three years after the rule takes effect, April 16, 2015, with specific guidelines for an additional one or two years in limited cases.
+The MATS rule took effect on April 16, 2015, unless a facility is granted an additional one or two years in limited cases.
 Numerous entities challenged MATS in the D.C.
 Circuit Court, and Exelon intervened in support of the rule.
 On April 15, 2014, the D.C.
 Circuit Court issued an opinion upholding MATS in its entirety.